naziha1986/-reading-notes.md/README.md

 # Introdution:

 My name is **Naziha Qawasmeh**.iam from Joradn.
 Iam 34 years old.I graduated from Yarmouk Universiy.
-By the way, Iam Accountant.i got a Master degree in 2020.
+By the way, Iam an Accountant.i got a Master degree in 2020.

 I joined to your team to become a web developer and to have the ability to design web pages.